VaibhavBarot/Team22-Agile/README.md

 3. **Connect and Learn**: Connect with fellow community members who share your passions.
 Initiate conversations, schedule learning sessions, and choose whether you'd like to learn or teach, either online or in person.
 It's a flexible and interactive way to expand your horizons."

+**Software Requirements**=>

+VSCode or Visual Studio Code
+MongoDb community edition
+NodeJS

+**How to Start project**=>

+Clone project to local repository in terminal run these commands

+"npm i" Install all dependencies
+"npm test" Run test cases using jasmine
+"npm start" Run the app